9. Database access

 }

-- Lines 12–14: The application receives two parameters: the name of the generic connector and the database connection string in the form of keys from the [App.config] file.
+- lines 12-14: the application receives two parameters: the name of the generic connector and the database connection string in the form of keys in file [App.config].

 - line 27: the generic connector is instantiated.
-From this point on, it is associated with a specific DBMS.
+From this point on, it is associated with a specific SGBD.

-- Lines 39–43: Execution of the SQL statement entered via the keyboard is delegated to two methods, to which we pass:
+- lines 39-43: execution of the SQL command entered on the keyboard is delegated to two methods, to which we pass:

-- the connection string that identifies the database on which the query will be executed
+- the connection string identifying the database on which the query will be executed

-- the generic connector that identifies the classes to be used to interact with the DBMS managing the database.
+- the generic connector that identifies the classes to be used to communicate with the SGBD managing the database.

-- lines 50–54: A connection is established using the CreateConnection method (line 50) of the generic connector and then configured with the connection string for the database to be managed (line 52).
+- lines 50-54: a connection is obtained using the CreateConnection (line 50) of the generic connector, then configured with the connection string of the base to be managed (line 52).
 It is then opened (line 54).

-- lines 56–58: The Command object required to execute the SQL statement is created using the CreateCommand method of the generic connector.
-It is then configured with the text of the SQL statement to be executed (line 57) and the connection on which to execute it (line 58).
+- lines 56-58: the object Command required to execute the SQL order is created with the CreateCommand of the generic connector.
+It is then configured with the text of the SQL command to be executed (line 57) and the connection on which to execute it (line 58).

-- Line 60: The update SQL statement is executed
+- line 60: SQL update order is executed

 ![]() |

 Open the project properties page [1] and select the [Debug] tab [2].
-In [3], the connector key from line 14 of [App.config].
-In [4], the connection string key from line 6 of [App.config].
-The execution results are as follows:
+In [3], the connector key for line 14 of [App.config].
+In [4], the key of the connection string on line 6 of [App.config].
+The results are as follows:

 ![]() |

-In [1], the connector key from line 13 of [App.config].
-In [2], the connection string key from line 4 of [App.config].
-The execution results are as follows:
+In [1], the connector key for line 13 of [App.config].
+In [2], the key of the connection string on line 4 of [App.config].
+The results are as follows:

 Let's return to the architecture of a database application: